Demerak/Demerak/README.md

 * Snake game with GUI interface ([Snake Game](https://github.com/Demerak/SnakeGame))

 ##### Python
-* Python Bot on my Discord Server run on one of my Raspberry Pi
+* Python Bot on my Discord Server runs on one of my Raspberry Pi
 * I made a multitude of Python scrappers (Amazon, Instagram, NYBits, and more).
 I used libraries like beautiful soup and selenium to do them.

 ##### JavaScript & Web Dev